Jguer/yay/README.md

 * Yay does not display colored output.
 How do I fix it?
   Make sure you have the `Color` option in your `/etc/pacman.conf` [#123](https://github.com/Jguer/yay/issues/123)

+* Sometimes diffs are printed to the terminal and other times they are pages via less.
+How do I fix this?
+   Yay uses `git diff` to display diffs, by default git tells less to not page if the output can fit one terminal length.
+This can be overridden by exporting your own flags `export LESS=SRX`.

 ## Examples of Custom Operations

 * `yay <Search Term>` presents package selection menu